-Each time an individual $i$ accesses online resources, they may use ChatGPT or traditional search engines\footnote{Here, for traditional search engines, we focus on Google and Microsoft Bing, as they account for the majority of the search engine market share.}.
-We define $W_{itd}$ as the total number of activities in a day for a user, and $W_{its}$ represents the daily usage of ChatGPT.
-The remainder, $(W_{itd} - W_{its})$, corresponds to the usage of traditional search engines.

-Given that ChatGPT represents a novel technology, users may rely on their prior experiences with the tool to evaluate its effectiveness and make informed decisions regarding its future use \citep{ma2024exploring, russo2024navigating}.
-Consequently, ChatGPT usage (measured by $W_{its}$) not only serves as an outcome of user choice but also becomes an information source for the learning process.
-To account for other online information sources that may influence individuals' beliefs \citep{wang2024identification}, we also generate a variable $W_{itn}$, which quantifies the number of times a user clicks on ChatGPT-related news articles within a given week\footnote{The news outlets used were retrieved from the following website as of April 2024: \url{https://pressgazette.co.uk/media-audience-and-business-data/media_metrics/most-popular-websites-news-us-monthly-3/}}.
-The specific processes through which users utilize these variables to revise their beliefs are detailed in Section \ref{subsec: learning}.
-Consistent with the exploratory analysis, we also include $HighEdu_i$, $Age_i$, $Male_i$, $White_i$, and $IT_i$ as the source of digital divide in the Bayesian learning model.
-Table \ref{tab:summary_statistics} presents summary statistics for all these variables.
+Each time a user $i$ accesses online information resources, they may use either ChatGPT or traditional search engines\footnote{For traditional search engines, we focus on Google and Microsoft Bing, which together account for the majority of U.S.\ search engine market share.}.
+Let $W_{itd}$ denote the total number of information-seeking activities for user $i$ on day $t$, and let $W_{its}$ represent the number of ChatGPT activities on that day\footnote{One ChatGPT activity is defined as a user visiting the ChatGPT website (i.e., opening a ChatGPT page).
+We treat an activity as ending when the user leaves the ChatGPT page to visit other pages, or when the user opens a new ChatGPT chat that changes the URL.}.
+The remaining activities, $W_{itd}-W_{its}$, correspond to usage of traditional search engines.
+Moreover, to account for other online information sources that may influence beliefs \citep{wang2024identification}, we construct $W_{itn}$ to capture the number of times user $i$ clicks on ChatGPT-related news articles on day $t$\footnote{The set of news outlets was compiled from the following website as of April 2024: \url{https://pressgazette.co.uk/media-audience-and-business-data/media_metrics/most-popular-websites-news-us-monthly-3/}.}.
+Finally, consistent with our exploratory analysis, we include $College_i$, $AgeHigh_i$, $AgeMid_i$, $Male_i$, $White_i$, $LLMOE_i$, and $English_i$ as sources of heterogeneity underlying the generative AI divide in the Bayesian learning model.